yseulthb/yseulthb.github.io/_pages/projects.md

 <summary><h3>Mate preference and natural statistics in darters 🐟</h3>
 </summary>

 We designed and conducted several behavioural experiments to understand how natural statistics influence mate preferences in the Darter fish (<i>Etheostoma</i>).
-Our objective was to test the Sensory Drive prediction that fish resembling their habitats more should be preferred.
+Our objective was to test the processing bias prediction that fish resembling their habitats more should be preferred.
 We used a deep learning technique, Neural style transfer, to manipulate the similarity between male body patterns and their habitats <br>
 The main idea relies on the principle that more frequent stimuli are easier (faster, more efficient) to process because the visual system has adapted to them.
 Could this 'ease' of processing some visual properties influence preference towards those properties?
 We use mate preference as a proxy to test this idea.
 For example, a potential mate whose appearance reflects to some extent the visual properties of their environment might be preferred over another mate that wouldn't or would less.
 This has interesting evolutionary implications in terms of mechanisms that could explain mate choice and/or mate preference.<br>
 Our study also demonstrates the potential of artificial intelligence in testing hypotheses about animal communication signals. <br>